MicrosoftDocs/entra-docs/docs/identity/app-proxy/scripts/powershell-get-all-app-proxy-apps-with-policy.md

 For more information on the Microsoft Graph PowerShell module, see [Microsoft Graph PowerShell overview](/powershell/microsoftgraph/overview).

-For other PowerShell examples for Application Proxy, see [Microsoft Entra application proxy PowerShell examples](../application-proxy-powershell-samples.md).
+For other PowerShell examples for application proxy, see [Microsoft Entra application proxy PowerShell examples](../application-proxy-powershell-samples.md).